 Pile of clean baby diapers stacked high, with a separate pile of clean baby diapers leaning against it, pictured on an all-white background.

-First-year diaper duty can add up to about $1,200 before tax.
+First-year diaper duty can also add up to about $1,000 before tax.

 Changing Supplies — One-Time Costs:

 New parents don't need to buy all of these items.
-A wipe warmer may not be necessary, for example, and buying in bulk can save money.
+For example, you might skip the wipe warmer, and buying diapers in bulk can save money.

 Newborn baby draped in a light blue towel, crawling on a bed with white sheets